jorgeluisrezende/Dolly/README.md

 # go build *.go
 ```

-So, after tha you will get a bin that you will run in you repo folder at the your server.
+So, after that you will get a bin that you will run in you repo folder at the your server.

 ### Deploy